MadhavanAR/react-dev-roadmap-2024/README.md

 -   **Networking & Communication** - Going to meetups or events - Contributing to open source projects - Networking within the company you work in
 </details>

-## Resources from Learn with Sumit
+## Resources from Learn with MadhavanAR

 > Some free and paid resources from Learn with Sumit that might help you achieve your goal to become a React Developer